 It is an offence to engage in retaliation against a person who has taken a protected action where the maximum penalty is imprisonment for two years.

-The ICAC has also issued guidelines for public bodies and public officers in respect of frameworks and practices for minimising risks of retaliation.
+The Commissioner has also issued guidelines for public bodies and public officers in respect of frameworks and practices for minimising risks of retaliation.